richard-vh/CDE_123_HandsOnLab/setup/README.md

 There are three setup steps.
 All three can be done in parallel.

-1. Create data in a Spark 3.2 or 3.3 VC.
+1. Create data using the Spark 3.5 Virtual Cluster.
+Using the DEV VC is recommended.
 2. Create shared participant resources (files and Python resources) in all the Spark 3.5 VC's used throughout the labs.
 3. Airflow configurations.